 Your scholarship application must be received by March 15 for consideration.
-Incomplete applications will not be considered.
+Incomplete or late applications will not be considered.
 In order to complete this application please have electronic copies of the following documents ready to attach.
 Files can be submitted as a pdf, jpg or docx file.
 The application form must be submitted in full in one sitting.
 UNFINISHED FORMS CANNOT BE SAVED.
 Please allow at least 1 hour to complete the application.
 In order to access the applications you MUST have a gmail account.
 If you do not have one, please set up a free account.

 - Transcript Showing GPA (name and score must show on the same page)